jgroeneveld/kotlin-ports-adapters/README.md

 A super simple example to illustrate how to use the adapter pattern as application architecture in kotlin + spring boot.

+This is not a complete example.
+It is as simple as possible to explain the concept on a shallow level as starting point.

 ## packages

 - **adapters** defines all points to the outer world (datasources, apis, commands...)